MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 #### Task 2 - Check your Privacy Statement

 1. Return to the Azure Home screen - Dashboard.
-2. In the upper-righthand corner of the UI, Select on your username.
+2. In the upper-right corner of the UI, Select on your username.
 3. Choose **View account** from the dropdown menu.

      **A new browser tab will open automatically.**

-4. Select the **Settings & Privacy** on the left-hand menu.
+4. Select the **Settings & Privacy** on the left menu.
 5. Select **Privacy**.
 6. Under **Organization's notice** select the **View** item next to Contoso Marketing organizational privacy statement.